Password-free secure but universal ssh access for FreeBSD

 auth required pam_unix.so no_warn try_first_pass nullok

-7. Modify /etc/ssh/sshd_config to uncomment PermitEmptyPasswords and change no to yes
+7. Uncomment PermitEmptyPasswords and change no to yes

 port 22